MrCheeseWasTaken/Raylib-Template-cmake/README.md

 # Raylib-Template-cmake
-This is a raylib template for anyone wanting to use raylib on windows
+This is a raylib template for anyone wanting to use raylib on windows (maybe eve mac but 100% sure) (note: I have only tried this using vs code)

 When configuring it will create a build file
 First time compile and configuring will take a bit as it needs to download some dependencies.
 Which means I think,